zeroc00I/Drupal4Dummies/readme.md

 ### How to detect running version:

 1. Do a http request and then transform data page result to md5sum.

-You can do it running this command on bash:
+You can do it by running this command on bash:

 ```
 curl -sf 'https://example.com/core/misc/drupal.js' | md5sum